henrik/thepugautomatic.com-eleventy/src/site/posts/2020-06-22-connecting-ecto-to-a-legacy-database-in-a-script.md

   - Ecto
 ---

-I wanted to use Ecto in a script to read data from a legacy database, transform the data, and stick it in the new database.
+I wanted to use Ecto in a script to read data from a legacy database, transform the data, and stick it in the current database.

 The documentation focuses mostly on how to use Ecto with app-level configuration, in `config/config.exs` and friends.